 What is the role of economics in the application of the dominance provisions?
+To what extent are economic expert witnesses used in proceedings before the competition authorities and courts?

-There is still little practice developed by the RCC on economics side related to the abuse of dominant position and the existing case law does not offer many complex and precedent-value cases as to allow more certainty for the business environment to perform valid economic assessments on their market behaviour.
+There is still little practice developed by the RCC regarding economics and the abuse of dominant position, and the existing case law does not offer many complex and precedent cases as to allow more certainty for the business environment to perform valid economic assessments on their market behaviour.

-However, the more sophisticated and refined economic analysis on dominance submitted by the alleged dominant companies forces the RCC to refine its assessment as well.
+However, the more sophisticated and refined economic analysis on dominance submitted by the alleged dominant companies forces the RCC to refine its assessment.